rkotze/rkotze.github.io/_drafts/2020-01-06-vscode-unit-tests.md

 tags: javascript vs-code unit-testing tutorial
 ---

-An issue with unit testing <abbr title="Visual Studio Code">VS Code</abbr> extensions is the `vscode` dependency, which is needed to utilise the editors features will error when running unit tests.
-Essentially it is a third party dependency which is out of your control, so the best thing to do mock the API.
+An issue with unit testing <abbr title="Visual Studio Code">VS Code</abbr> extensions is the `vscode` dependency, which is needed to utilise the editor's features will error when running unit tests.
+Essentially it is a third party dependency which is out of your control, so the best thing to do is to mock the API.
 I will be using [Jest](https://jestjs.io/docs/en/mock-functions){:target="\_blank" rel="noopener"} and explaining how to use it's mocking features to handle the VS Code dependency.

 <!--more-->

 If you are just getting started with building your [first VS Code extension](https://code.visualstudio.com/api/get-started/your-first-extension){:target="\_blank" rel="noopener"}, the docs have a simple step-by-step guide to quickly get you coding.

 Once you have set up your project you will notice it has the normal `package.json`.
-VS Code extensions does read from the `package.json` as a config to manage UI elements, so you may notice some new properties and add new ones when developing your extension.
-To set up **Jest**, install as a dev dependency as usual and update the npm _test script_ to run Jest.
+VS Code extensions will read from the `package.json` as a config to manage UI elements, so there will be some new properties which you will probably use when developing your extension.
+Since it's a standard `package.json` file you can install dependencies as usual.
+To set up **Jest**, install as a dev dependency and update the npm _test script_ to run Jest.

 ```bash
 npm i -D jest